M0I0T0H0U0N0/apartmentdatabase/README.md

 # apartmentdatabase
 this is my dbms proj 4sem
-it has two accounts
-one for security and another for manager security can check all the residents living in the apartment and maintains a record of visitors manager can update,check the maintainence , update residents and check visitors list. security -> userid=security password = security manager -> userid =manager password= manager
+The system consists of two user accounts: one for security personnel and another for the manager.
+The security personnel account allows them to view the list of residents living in the apartment and keep a record of visitors.
+The manager account, on the other hand, has additional privileges, enabling them to update maintenance records, modify resident information, and access the visitor list.

+Here are the user account details:

+Security Account:

+User ID: security
+Password: security
+Manager Account:

+User ID: manager
+Password: manager